jhancuff/mag-gpu/README.md

 1. Run the `mag-gpu.exe` file.
 2. Move your mouse around to see the magnified view.
-3. Use the handle on the side of the window to manually reposition the magnifier.
+3. To exit, just right click and close the window in the taskbar.

 ## Building from Source